fessionalpro/wings-doc/src/4-warlock/4g-watching.md

 If you need to count the Service layer, you need to manually add the `@Watching` annotation to the methods to be watched.

+Timing results are output to the log by default, can be set otherwise via Watches.setWatchHandler.

 ## 4G.3.Caution

 This feature is somewhat invasive and is mainly used for tuning during development,